 You’re sitting at home dealing with the same dreary old things day in and day out, but all you really want to do is get on a plane.
-That travel bug it truely under your skin.
+That travel bug is truely under your skin and you are just itching to travel.
 You want to explore somewhere new, try strange foods and see amazing landscapes.
 You almost physically ache with how much you want to escape the daily grind and travel.
 But you can’t.
 Maybe work won’t give you time off, or you have family demands, or perhaps you simply do not have enough money left over after the bills.

 Here are some practical ways to scratch that travel bug itch and make it through until your next trip!

 This article may contain affiliate links.
 This means that if you make a purchase after clicking on a link, I may receive a small commission.
 Read the full disclaimer here.

 Eat a Meal Out

 Dreaming of Paris?
 Hunt down your nearest French restaurant and have a decadent dinner of classic French dishes.
 Or head to your local cafe and order a croissant and a coffee, sitting outside à la française.

 Craving a Thai beach?
 Look up Thai recipes.
 Learn how to make some of the food yourself and you can satisfy that craving every time it hits.

 To feel like you are travelling, take a local food tour.
 It will feel just like you are on holidays doing the same thing and it will help you with that travel bug.

 Buy some international beer or make up cocktails you drank during your last holiday, or try drinks that are popular in your next holiday location.
 Tequila anyone?

 Read a Good Book Set in Far Away Places